ubuntu-openstack/bigdata-novalxd/README.md

 #### Benchmarks and Jobs

-1. Terasort Benchmark: <TODO description of job>
-2. Spark Benchmarks: <TODO description of job>
-3. YARN and HDFS Benchmarks: <TODO description of job>
+1. Terasort Benchmark: The classic mapreduce benchmark - but this time, it's a gigasort
-4. Anomoly Detection and Machine Learning Job: <TODO description of job>
+2. Anomoly Detection and Machine Learning Job: <TODO description of job>

 #### Deployment Toplogies